 There are two main requirements for admission to the Graduate Diploma in Library and Information Studies:

-Possess a Master's degree in Library and Information Studies from a program accredited by the American Library Association (or equivalent).
+I. Possess a Master's degree in Library and Information Studies (or equivalent) from a program accredited by the American Library Association.

 Admission of students with overseas degrees will be guided by the MLIS equivalency standards of ALA.
 Applicants will normally have at least 3 years' professional experience following completion of the MLIS.

-Proficiency in English : Applicants to graduate studies whose mother tongue is not English and who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized institution in Canada or the United States of America (anglophone or francophone), must submit documented proof of proficiency in oral and written English.
+Documented proof of proficiency in oral and written English (TOEFL or IELTS) is required by all applicants whose mother tongue is not English, AND who have not obtained (or are about to obtain) an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction.
+See below for situations where proof of proficency is normally not required.*

 McGill Institution Code: 0935.

-Please note that as of October 2012, McGill’s formerly paper-based graduate application process has been replaced by an electronic version.
-For detailed instructions on how to apply and how to upload required supporting documents, please see Preparing to Apply and Submitting your Documents.
+McGill’s graduate application process is fully electronic.
+For detailed instructions on how to apply and how to upload required supporting documents, please see Preparing to apply and Submitting your documents.

 STEP 1.
 Online Application for Admission

-- Submit the non-refundable application fee of of $100 Canadian or US funds.
+- Submit the non-refundable application fee (see Preparing to apply for current fee).
 There are no exceptions even if you have applied to another McGill department in the same year.
 The fee is submitted by credit card when you submit your electronic application.

 After your application has been received, you will be given access to your Minerva account.
 Here, you will be able to upload your unofficial transcripts and supporting documentation detailed below to complete your application.
 Uploading of these supporting documents is mandatory.